MARTIMM/HikingCompanion/Docs/Design.md

-[h1.track1]                   Information about the first track fname=                        Gpx file with all coordinates Type=                         bike or walk
-Length=                       Length in kilometers/Miles
+[h1.track1]                   Information about the first track fname=                        Gpx file with all coordinates type=                         bike or walk length=                       Length in kilometers/Miles

 [h1.track2]                   Second track
 ...